 The RUSH72 is a solid option if you’re looking for a bug out bag that offers the ability to operate over multiple nights (with the potential range extended even further with additional modules and pouches), while also fairing well as a daypack.
 If survival backpack with real world military and tactical operation meets comfort, space, durability, and build quality is what you’re looking for in your bug out backpack, then few rivals come close to the RUSH72.

 If you’re looking for a versatile bug out bag that provides a large main cargo carrying capacity alongside multiple external compartments and pockets, then the 3-Day Assault Pack from Condor Outdoor is a survival backpack that’s worth serious consideration.

 Designed for a single person to live out of for 72 hours, this pack contains the features and space to extend this initial range further if packed strategically, while compression straps on the side of the bag ensure everything is kept in place when you’re ready to move out.

-Offering a capacity of around 3,000 cubic inches in the main compartments, the pack provides a good level of volume for carrying plenty of supplies to see you through a 72 hour stint with ease.
+Offering a capacity of around 3,000 cubic inches in the main compartments, this survival backpack provides a good level of volume for carrying plenty of supplies to see you through a 72-hour stint with ease.

 Construction and Features

-One of the first things that you notice with the 3-Day Assault pack is the inclusion of grab handles on not only the top of the bag, but also on the sides, allowing for the pack to be carried more like a duffle bag should you need to grab it and go in a hurry.
+One of the first things that you notice with the 3-Day Assault pack is the inclusion of grab handles on not only the top of the bag but also on the sides, allowing for the pack to be carried more like a duffel bag should you need to grab it and go fast.

 Foam padding is present on the hip belt as well as on the back of the bag adding to the comfort of the pack when worn, including an area of padded lumbar support at the base of the back panel.